4 minute read

 This tactic drives conversions because it appeals to each person’s wants, needs and predictions, as well as their experience with your brand.
 In fact, email drip campaigns are beneficial even for prospects who cannot afford your products or services right now.
 Why?
 They keep your business top of mind so they will think of you when they are able to purchase again.
 If you are in doubt read this article from Constant Contact and Experian.

-There are certain ways of creating and executing email drip campaigns that are more effective than others.
+There are four ways to create and execute email drip campaigns that are more effective than others.

 4 Tips To Stay Out Of The Trash Folder During The Coronavirus